-When we embed AI agents where conversation already lives, two major pain points disappear: context loss (agents starting without knowledge of your preferences or task details) and flow breakage (the friction of leaving your current workspace or chat).
-With embedded agents, chat history provides built-in context, and you avoid cognitive gear-shifts altogether.
+When we embed AI agents where conversation already happens, two major pain points disappear: context loss (agents starting without knowledge of your preferences or task details) and flow breakage (the friction of leaving your current workspace or chat).
+With embedded agents, chat history provides built-in context, and users avoid cognitive gear-shifts.

 For me—and 2.9 billion others—that place is WhatsApp.